qkhadim22/Exudyn-hydraulically-actuated-industrial-systems/README.md

 ## Contact

 - Qasim Khadim – University of Oulu (qasim.khadim@lut.fi)
-- Johannes Gerstmayr – johannes.gerstmayr@uibk.ac.at (johannes.gerstmayr@uibk.ac.at)
+- Johannes Gerstmayr – University of Innsbruck (johannes.gerstmayr@uibk.ac.at)

 ## License
 - These models are free to use.
 Use below references for the citations.